Matt Turner (soccer): International career

-Turner made his international debut on January 31, 2021, for the United States men's national team, starting in goal against Trinidad and Tobago in a friendly match.
+Turner made his international debut on January 31, 2021, for the United States men's national team, starting in goal in a 7–0 friendly victory against Trinidad and Tobago.
 Turner recorded a clean sheet, saving a penalty kick from Alvin Jones.

 Turner started in all six games for the United States in the 2021 CONCACAF Gold Cup.
 He recorded five clean sheets, including one in a 1–0 win against Mexico in the final.
 For his performance, Turner was awarded "Best Goalkeeper" of the tournament.

 In November 2022, Turner was selected for the USMNT squad that competed in the 2022 FIFA World Cup in Qatar, where he played as the primary goalkeeper and was one of three players to feature in all 360 minutes of the tournament for the American squad.
-Turner kept two clean sheets in the tournament, becoming the first US goalkeeper to record multiple clean sheets in one edition of the FIFA World Cup since 1930.
+Turner kept two clean sheets in the tournament, becoming the first U.S. goalkeeper to record multiple clean sheets in one edition of the FIFA World Cup since 1930.

+Turner started in both games for the USMNT squad at the 2023 CONCACAF Nations League Finals, keeping clean sheets against both Mexico and Canada in 3–0 and 2–0 wins respectively as the United States won the competition.
+Alongside winning the Nations League title, Turner was selected as the best goalkeeper in the Nations League and was also named to the CNL Finals Best XI.

+Furthermore, Turner was named to the United States roster for the 2023 CONCACAF Gold Cup.
+In the opening Group A match versus Jamaica, Turner saved a penalty from Leon Bailey as the United States drew 1–1.
+In the knockout stage quarterfinal matchup against Canada, the game went to penalties after extra time.
+Turner then saved two penalties during the shootout, stonewalling both Steven Vitoria and Liam Fraser en route to a United States victory and man of the match honors.

+On June 12, 2024, he saved 11 shots in the friendly 1–1 draw against Brazil, the most for a U.S. goalkeeper since Tim Howard's 15 at the 2014 FIFA World Cup against Belgium.

 Personal life

 Turner is Jewish.
 Turner and his father both obtained Lithuanian passports in 2020; Turner's paternal great-grandmother fled from religious persecution during World War II, and as Jews emigrated from Lithuania.
-His father's family is Jewish, and they Anglicized their surname from "Turnovski" to ″Turner″ at Ellis Island when immigrating, whereas his mother's family is Catholic.
+His father's family is Jewish, and they Anglicized their surname from "Turnovski" to "Turner" at Ellis Island when immigrating, whereas his mother's family is Catholic.

 He married ex-NFL cheerleader Ashley Herron in 2022.
-Their son Easton was born on June 29, 2022.
+They have a son (born 2022) and a daughter (born 2023).